-Solo exhibition by Yulia Sopina, inspired by her journey to London, will run at Erarta Museum from 13 October.
+Solo exhibition by Yulia Sopina, inspired by her journey to London, opened at Erarta Museum from 13 October

 What can impress an artist evidencing the Duke's of Edinburgh birthday celebrations in London?
 A parade of The Royal Horse Artillery or perhaps, a parade of ladies' hats queuing for the Queen's Reception at Buckingham Palace?
 For Yulia Sopina the trip to London turned into an emotional impulse for creating of a new series of paintings where love and irony get interwisted.
 Yulia Sopina's style is characterized by the ultimate generalization and even primitivism of forms.
 At the same time, by enhancing the color contrasts and increasing the density of color spots, she achieves the desired expression and transforms the ordinary nature into an artistic happening.